aftersound/thoughts/docs/value-proposition-of-data-centric-teams.md

 - drive business and product metrics
 - power new products and new business territories

-The KPI to measure success of data centric teams is expected to be set around these points.
+The KPIs to measure the success of data centric teams is expected to be set around these points instead of supporting KPIs, like unit test coverage, etc.